ABOUT JOYFUL MIND ZEN COMMUNITY

 She helped found the Companioning the Dying program which continues today for end-of-life caregivers.

-Joyful Mind is the Spirit of Zen
+Joyful Mind comes from the teaching of Zen Master Dogen (13c Japan) :